DungeonRun/DungeonRun/docs/devlog.md

 - **Feature Files Changed**:
   - `index.js` - Added initial Three.js scene setup to correspond to the avatar movement i wanted to create.
   - `index.html` - Configured canvas and script imports.
+- enemyMovement.js - added this file that ensures that the cubes detect the avatar through raycasting and moves towards the player
 - **Notes**: Added index.js and utils as well as models folder where i downloaded a three js model and inserted it in the code,the avatar can walk and run when the shift button is actually pressed added the default animation that i was given on the model,the controls that control the movements are the key arrows depicting all directions .
 - **Additional Info**: sourced code from yt :https://youtu.be/C3s0UHpwlf8?si=TtpLCdtNmBIQl0qE for credits.
+- Used chat for fine tuning the codes for raycasting movement and all . yt:https://youtu.be/Mpd1MFr8HoE?si=AQsYCRLaewkZcedp

 ### 2. Niel Grobler
 - **Features Developed**: